Richard-Gemmell/teensy4_i2c/README.md

 ### Changes
 * glitch filters are now enabled in Slave mode making slave devices more resistant to electrical noise
-* adjusted signal timings so driver is compliant with I2C Specification over the full range of allowed rise times
+* significantly adjusted signal timings so driver is compliant with I2C Specification over the full range of allowed rise times
+* fixed bug which caused I2CMaster::finished() to return true before STOP was sent to slave.
 * you can now enable or disable the internal pullup resistors with `set_internal_pullups()` or `setInternalPullups()`
 * reduced pin drive strength which significantly reduced voltage